Cryptolens/cryptolens-java/README.md

 LicenseKey newLicense = LicenseKey.LoadFromString(RSAPubKey, licenseString, 30);
 ```

+> **Note:** `LicenseKey.LoadFromString` does not check the *ProductId*.
+In case you have multiple products, we recommend that you check that the *ProductId* corresponds to the product where the user tries to use the license file.

 ### Floating licenses
 [Floating licenses](https://help.cryptolens.io/licensing-models/floating) can be enabled by passing a floatingTimeInterval to the `ActivateModel`.
 Optionally, you can also allow customers to exceed the bound by specifying the maxOverdraft.